ssor/zlog/README.md

 #### Fields

-Logrus encourages careful, structured logging though logging fields instead of long, unparseable error messages.
+Zlog encourages careful, structured logging though logging fields instead of long, unparseable error messages.
 For example, instead of: `log.Fatalf("Failed to send event %s to topic %s with key %d")`, you should log the much more
 discoverable: